Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 Royal icing should always be colored in its base consistency - the thick mixture obtained immediately after whipping.

-First, add the food coloring and mix the icing thoroughly until the color becomes completely uniform.
-Only after achieving the desired shade should the icing be thinned with water to the required working consistency.
+First, add the food coloring and mix thoroughly until the color becomes completely uniform.
+Only after that should you adjust the icing with water to the desired working consistency.

-If water is added first and the color is added afterward, the pigment distributes less evenly and streaks may appear.
+If water is added first and color is added afterward, the pigment distributes unevenly and streaks may appear.

-Coloring the icing while it is still thick allows the pigment to distribute evenly and produces a clean, consistent color without spots.
+Coloring icing while it is still thick allows the pigment to distribute evenly and produces a clean, smooth result without spots.

 Adding gel food coloring to thick royal icing base consistencyRoyal icing after thorough mixing showing smooth uniform color